giga-sec/gigaSec-Tech-Notes/3. Notes/etc - directory.md

 Tags: #fleeting

 ---
-- Root directory where system files used in OS are stored
+- where system files used in OS are stored
+- contains config files
+`/etc` directory contains system-wide configuration files — user-specific configuration files are located in each user’s home directory.

 ### Special files worth mentioning in `/etc`